Mohsin-mw/Seeker/README.md

 Contributions to Superio are welcomed!
 Please follow the contribution guidelines outlined in the project's repository to submit pull requests and improve the platform.

 ## 📄 License
-Superio operates under the [MIT License](https://github.com/Mohsin-mw/Superio/blob/main/LICENSE.txt), granting users the freedom to use, modify, and distribute the software.
+Superio operates under the [MIT License](https://github.com/WeMasterCoding/Seeker/blob/main/LICENSE.txt), granting users the freedom to use, modify, and distribute the software.
 See the LICENSE file for more details.

 ## 📧 Contact
-For inquiries, support, or collaboration opportunities, please contact [null.mmw@gmail.com](mailto:null.mmw@gmail.com).
+For inquiries, support, or collaboration opportunities, please contact [webmastercoding@gmail.com](mailto:webmastercoding@gmail.com).
+You can also join our [Discord server](https://discord.gg/CrtxaaB2Mp) for real-time discussions and updates.